mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 Pass `USE_CRYPTO_HW=1` to the `make` command.
 This option is temporarily disabled by default - see paragraph **Hardware cryptography acceleration**.

 Additionally, users can configure hardware rollback protection on the supported platforms.
-To do this flash map file from `platforms/cy_flash_pal/flash_%platform_name%/flashmap/hw_rollback_prot` folder should be used.
+To do this flash map file from `platforms/memory/flash_%platform_name%/flashmap/hw_rollback_prot` folder should be used.

-`USE_HW_ROLLBACK_PROT` `make` flag is set to 1 in auto-generated `flashmap.mk`.
+`USE_HW_ROLLBACK_PROT` `make` flag is set to 1 in auto-generated `memorymap.mk`.

 The rollback protection feature is currently supported on CYW20829 devices in Secure mode only.